|

 has a complex crossover that attempts to keep the frequency

-same loudness level as the 96 dB speaker will with 1 watt requires
+same loudness level as the 96 dB speaker the 86dB requires

-over 8 watts on the 86dB speaker.
+over 8 watts!
 If we used 2 watts on

-the 96 dB speaker the other would require 16 watts to keep up.
+the 96 dB speaker the 86dB would require 16 watts to

-If we used 4 watts on the 96 dB speaker the other would
+keep up.
+If we used 4 watts on the 96 dB speaker the 86dB speaker would

 require 32 watts to keep up.